saint-justin/asteroids/README.md

 # ASTEROIDS
-Asteroids, built in Unity utilized vector-based physics and AABB collision.
+Asteroids, built in Unity utilizing vector-based physics and AABB collision.

 ## Controls
 Navigate the main menu with the up/down arrow keys.
 Submit a selection with the enter/return key.
 Rotate the ship clockwise or counter-clockwise via the left/right arrow keys.
 Move forwards by pressing the up arrow key.
 Slow down by releasing the up arrow key.
 Fire your weapon forwards via the spacebar.